 - d.
 Scheduled Day Off: When an observed holiday falls on an employee's regularly scheduled day off, the employee may opt to receive eight (8) hours vacation time or to receive eight (8) hours holiday pay in addition to their regular pay for that week.
 Probationary employees are only eligible to receive paid holiday pay; they are not eligible for vacation time while still on probation. - e.
-Observance of Religious Holidays: If an employee's religious beliefs require observance of a holiday not included in the observed holiday schedule, the employee may request the day off using paid leave (vacation leave, or comp time).
+Observance of Religious Holidays: If an employee's religious beliefs require observance of a holiday not included in the observed holiday schedule, the employee may request the day off using paid vacation leave.
 Requests require supervisory approval.